csdms/bmi-example-python-grpc4bmi/README.md

 ```
 docker build --tag bmi-example-python-grpc4bmi .
 ```
-The image is built on the [csdms/bmi-example-python](https://hub.docker.com/r/csdms/bmi-example-python) image.
+The image is built on the [csdms/grpc4bmi](https://hub.docker.com/r/csdms/grpc4bmi) base image, which is built on the [condaforge/miniforge3](https://hub.docker.com/r/condaforge/miniforge3) base image.
 The OS is Linux/Ubuntu.
-`conda` and `mamba` are installed in `CONDA_DIR=opt/conda`, and the *base* environment is activated,
 The grpc4bmi Python server,
-as well as the Python BMI specification and example (consisting of the *Heat* model and a BMI implementation, *BmiHeat*) are installed into it.
+as well as the Python BMI mappings and example (consisting of the *Heat* model and a BMI implementation, *BmiHeat*) are installed in `CONDA_DIR=/opt/conda`.

 ## Run

-Use the grpc4bmi [Docker client](https://grpc4bmi.readthedocs.io/en/latest/container/usage.html#docker)
-to access the BMI methods of the containerized model.
+Use the grpc4bmi Docker client to access the BMI methods of the containerized model.

 Install grpc4bmi with *pip*:
 ```
 pip install grpc4bmi